 We think that they are not harmful, and even some studies even claim they may be beneficial in small amounts.
 But what is really happening in the body of a person when he/she has these products?
-Why does apparently seem that they are harmless if they are so toxic?
+Why do they seem harmless if they are so toxic?
 And what happens when he/she tries to stop having them?

 Did you know that some foods containing sugar, dairy and gluten follow a similar process in the body?